amatsagu/tempest/README.md

 ## Troubleshooting
-For help feel free to open an issue or reach out on Discord (invite `Amatsagu#0001`).
+For help feel free to open an issue on github.

 ## Contributing
-Contributions are welcomed but for bigger changes we recommend first reaching out via Discord (invite `Amatsagu#0001`) or create an issue to discuss your problems, intentions and ideas.
+Contributions are welcomed but for bigger changes I would like first reaching out via Discord (invite `Amatsagu#0001`) or create an issue to discuss your problems, intentions and ideas.